• Skip to primary navigation

 • Email

-Traditionally this creamy ladoo is made with khoya (dried milk solids).
+Khoya or dried milk solids is the main ingredient for these ladoo.
 But in the US, finding good quality khoya aka mawa is a little difficult.

 So, I use ricotta cheese instead and it works beautifully.
 Ricotta has a creamy texture almost similar to mawa but it is not as dry.
 Cooking it in a dry pan for a few minutes, gives it the perfect texture akin to malai.